rafalp/Misago/dev-docs/plugins/hooks/get-category-threads-page-moderation-actions-hook.md

     ...
 ```

-A standard Misago function used to get available moderation actions for a category's threads list.
+Misago function used to get available moderation actions for a category's threads list.

 ### Arguments